torvalds/linux/Documentation/trace/intel_th.rst

-switch and output trace data from multiple hardware and software sources over several types of trace output ports encoded in System Trace Protocol (MIPI STPv2) and is intended to perform full system debugging.
+switch and output trace data from multiple hardware and software sources over several types of trace output ports encoded in System Trace Protocol (MIPI STPv2) and is intended to perform full system deging.
 For more information on the hardware, see Intel(R) Trace Hub developer's manual [1].

 It consists of trace sources, trace destinations (outputs) and a